iobaidat/DDoShield-IoT/README.md

 1. **Attacker**: A Docker node representing the attacker, loaded with tools and scripts for remotely exploiting and controlling Devs.
 2. **Devs**: A variable number of Docker nodes representing target devices, loaded with actual vulnerable IoT binaries.
-3. **TServer**: A customized NS-3 node representing the target of the botnet DDoS attack.
+3. **TServer**: A customized Docker node representing a sink server and the target of the botnet DDoS attack.
 4. **IDS**: A Docker node representing a Real-Time IDS Unit that leverages ML models for botnet DDoS attack detection.

 <br/>
 <p align="center">
 <img alt="DDoSim Framework Overview" src="DDoShield-IoT.png" width=70% height=70%>